Loss of Use and Homeowners Insurance

 What many policyholders aren’t aware of is that is loss of use coverage is meant to provide you with a means to “maintain your normal standard of living”, so you may be entitled to more than you think, as long as your policy has the appropriate amount of coverage prior to a disaster or act of God that causes your home to be severely damaged or destroyed.

-Rebuilding after a disaster may take a significant amount of time, and that’s where loss of use coverage – sometimes called additional expenses insurance or part D coverage – kicks in to cover these costs if your home is determined uninhabitable as a result of a dangerous event that is covered by your insurance, such as a house fire, hurricane, tornado, or similar catastrophe.
+Rebuilding after a disaster may take a significant amount of time, and that’s where loss of use coverage – sometimes called additional expenses insurance or part D coverage – kicks in to cover these costs if your home is determined uninhabitable as a result of a dangerous event that is covered by your insurance, such as a house fire, hurricane, wind damage to your roof, or similar catastrophe.

-Loss of use is typically covered under most homeowner’s insurance policies (but as always, check your individual policy before you assume that you’re covered.
+loss of use home insurance is typically covered under most homeowner’s insurance policies (but as always, check your individual policy before you assume that you’re covered.

 The two main elements covered under these policies are additional living expenses (ALE insurance) and lost rental income (if you rent a portion of your property out to others).